FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/EDITORIAL_GUIDELINES.md

         </td>
         <td>
             - Blue font + italic<br>
-            - The first ocurrence in a section is linked to the glossary.
+            - The first occurrence in a section is linked to the glossary.
         </td>
     </tr>
     <tr>